taurgis/plugin_dynamicurl/README.md

 8. Fill in the ID of the Content Asset or the Page Designer Page ID in the Content ID field
 9. Try it out!

+# Job
+A sample job has been included in the metadata folder called ```metadata/dynamic-url-jobs.xml```.
+This can be imported through the business manager.

 # Getting Started

 1. Clone this repository.
 (The name of the top-level folder is plugin\_commercepayments.)